deeptika/ftp-server-client/README.md

 Files:
 FtpClient.java: The FTP client class that obtains user commands and interacts with the server to upload/download files.
-FtpServer.java: The FTP server class that performs the
+FtpServer.java: The FTP server class that handles client requests. uploadTestFile.pptx: A test file for the upload functionality. downloadTestFile.pptx: A tets file for the download functionality.